GuyShane/UnlockNode/README.md

 #### unlock.verifyToken(token)
 If you're not using express, or you'd prefer not to use the middleware, this function attempts to decode a JWT.
-If the token is valid, this will return an object conatining the data signed in the JWT, otherwise it will return null.
+If the token is valid, this will return an object containing the data signed in the JWT, otherwise it will return null.

 #### unlock.responses
 This is an object listing the types of possible responses you can expect from the Unlock servers.